ndornseif/Serial-Logger/README.md

 # Serial-Logger
-Simple script for logging data from a serial port to a file
+Simple script for logging data from a serial port to a file.

 ## Overview
 This script reads data from a configured serial port.